 But, the arrival of the internet changed everything and corporate communication was suddenly no longer a one-way street.

-More than 3 billion people now use the internet, according to United Nations, and with advancements in smart phones and connectivity, people now have the power to talk back in their hand.
-A PR ‘crisis’ can no longer be contained to a local area and dealt with on a local level.
+More than 3 billion people now use the internet, according to the United Nations, and with advancements in smartphones and connectivity, people now have the power to talk back in their hand.
+A PR ‘crisis’ can no longer be contained in a local area and dealt with on a local level.
 It’s out there and accessible by anyone, anywhere in the country, or even across the world.

 From blogging to social media, content marketing to inbound marketing, there’s a real buzz around modern communication techniques and how best to combine them with more traditional methods.
 One popular model exploring this issue being the PESO model, which suggests you need a mix of all four types – Paid Earned Shared Owned – if marketing is to achieve its full potential (with PR falling into the earned media category).

 While B2C companies quickly started to capitalise on these new opportunities, the B2B world has lagged behind.
 Equally, PR professionals are also needing to feel their way into this new communication landscape.

 Some early adopters have forged ahead and quickly started using new methods to reach their audiences.
 They’ve shared their experiences and learnings and many of today’s B2B organisations are now employing the same techniques to get ahead.
 From developing content marketing strategies to working on their social media marketing.

 One of the major pulls of these new techniques is that they offer a way to target a very precise audience (potential leads and clients).
 So, why do we still need journalists, newspapers, and magazines?

 While traditional PR has changed to some degree, overall it still offers the same thing – a way for companies to get the word out about themselves and their products.
 Key to success is finding a way for traditional and modern methods to work alongside each other.